Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Settings user data in your automation workflow

-Since we’re creating an ‘Everyone’ recipe, you can either perform this action on an ‘Existing user’ or a ‘New user.’
+Since we are creating an ‘Everyone’ recipe, you can either perform this action on an ‘Existing user’ or a ‘New user.’

-We’re going to click on ‘New user,’ since we don’t want to create accounts for people who are already registered with our website.
+We are going to click on ‘New user’ since we don’t want to create accounts for people who are already registered with our WordPress blog or website.

 Creating an automated workflow for new users

-Uncanny Automator will now ask you to set the data that you’ll use to create the new account.
+Uncanny Automator will now ask you to choose the data you will use in the new account.

 You can map some of these fields to the variables passed from the contact form.
-For example, you can click on the ‘Asterix’ next to ‘First name’ and then select the contact form as your trigger.
+For example, you can click on the ‘*’ button next to ‘First name’ and then select the contact form as your trigger.

 Adding variable data to the Uncanny Automator workflow